ruiqichen319/Equity-Issuance-Stock/README.md

 Webpage is accessed via "https://sites.google.com/a/umn.edu/xiaojilin/data"

 CRSP/Compustat Merged Data are downloaded directly on WRDS, default filters and selected variabels (see paper for details)

+The TFP data is downloaded via Fed webite
+The website link is "https://www.frbsf.org/research-and-insights/data-and-indicators/total-factor-productivity-tfp/"